fbpx

 Cobh, Ireland

-Cobh Harbor is another easy day or half day trip, accessible by rail.
+Cobh Harbor is another easy day or half-day trip, accessible by rail.
 The harbor is beautiful and allows for some coastal walking, while the town of Cobh offers easy access to attractions like St. Colman’s Cathedral and the Queenstown Story Heritage Centre.

-Where to Stay:
+Where to Stay in Cork:

 We recommend the River Lee Hotel or Hotel Isaacs for all of our pre- and post-tour nights.
 Both offer a central location within walking distance to all of downtown.
 The River Lee is closer to Fitzgerald Park and the University, while the Hotel Isaacs has an onsite restaurant (Greene’s) and bar (Cask) that make staying close by an easy option.